 According to best Agile practices: “working software is more important than detailed documentation”.
 However, it shouldn’t suggest that documentation is not important.
 How to best tackle this issue?

-Make sure to allot some time for writing documentation right from the start.
+Make sure to allow some time for writing documentation right from the start.
 That way, you won’t have any excuses.
 Use tools such as JIRA, Confluence or QA Touch – they really make things easier.
 There are also many other more specialized tools to help you write documentation for APIs and other project deliverables.
 Determine what information should always be available.
-Good place to store it is Confluence.
-It’s the place where you should be able to find all of the basic project information, team members and their roles, passwords and other access information for important project properties and environment, user descriptions, or list of features.
+A good place to store it in Confluence.
+It’s the place where you should be able to find all of the basic project information, team members and their roles, passwords and other access information for important project properties and environment, user descriptions, or a list of features.

 Consistently use a specific convention for naming and describing tasks.
-Remember, documentation doesn’t have to be bulky.
+Remember, the documentation doesn’t have to be bulky.
 Its job is to describe the entirety of the project in a clear and easy-to-follow manner.

 👥 Unplanned absence of a team member

 Each unplanned absence of a team member is a cause for concern.
 During autumn and winter, the risk of getting sick is especially big.

 - delays in delivering tasks,